-Coralie Fernando, Head of Marketing and Communication at Tiger, sits down with Laura Glendenning, Head of Tiger Private, to talk through how private household staff recruitment has changed during COVID-19.
-They discuss the high-quality candidate pool available, the popularity of certain household positions, consolidation of roles and how virtual technologies are speeding up the recruitment
+Coralie Fernando, Head of Marketing and Communication at Tiger, sits down with Tiger Private, to talk through how private household staff recruitment has changed during COVID-19.
+They discuss the high-quality candidate pool available, the popularity of certain household positions, consolidation of roles and how virtual technologies are speeding up the recruitment process.
+Listen to the

 We sat down with one of our PA Collective® partners, Chapman Freeborn, to chat about how COVID-19 has changed private air travel.
 Chapman Freeborn is one of the leading private jet charter firms, with incredible 24-hour global flight support and offices worldwide.
 Read on for an insight into the world of private jet travel during a global pandemic.

 How has the experience of private air travel changed due to the pandemic?

 With continually changing entry requirements for different countries — including European countries — our passengers have to be prepared for additional health and safety precautions at the airports and onboard the aircraft.
 Passengers may be required to wear masks and gloves at some private jet terminals.
 They may need to fill in additional health forms and even go through random COVID-19 tests on arrival to some countries.
 We are working hard to minimise the impact of this by staying in regular contact with our passengers and guiding them through the rules and procedures.
 However, clients remain responsible for following government regulations.

 Where are the top destinations clients want to travel to right now?